Aon Center (Chicago): Refacing

 When completed, it was the world's tallest marble-clad building, sheathed entirely with 43,000 slabs of Italian Carrara marble.
 The marble used was thinner than previously attempted in cladding a building, which soon proved to be a mistake.
 On December 25, 1973, during construction a 350-pound marble slab detached from the façade and penetrated the roof of the nearby Prudential Center.
 In 1985, inspection found numerous cracks and bowing in the marble cladding of the building.
 To alleviate the problem, stainless steel straps were added to hold the marble in place.
 Later, from 1990 to 1992, the entire building was refaced with Mount Airy white granite at an estimated cost of over $80 million.
 Amoco was reluctant to divulge the actual amount, but it was well over half the original price of the building, without adjustment for inflation.
 Two-thirds of the discarded marble was crushed and used as landscaping decoration at Amoco's refinery in Whiting, Indiana, one-sixth was donated to Governors State University, in University Park, and one-sixth donated to Regalo, a division of Lashcon Inc. Under a grant from the Illinois Department of Rehabilitative Services, Regalo's 25 handicapped workers carved the discarded marble into a variety of specialty items such as corporate gifts and mementos including desk clocks and pen holders.
-The building's facade somewhat resembles that of the North and South tower of the former World Trade Center Complex due to the upward flow of the columns.

 Designation

 The Standard Oil Building was renamed the Amoco Building when the company changed names in 1985.
 In 1998, Amoco sold the building to The Blackstone Group for an undisclosed amount, estimated to be between $430 and $440 million.
-It was renamed as the Aon Center on December 30, 1999, although the Aon Corporation would not become the building's primary tenant until September 2001.
+It was renamed as the Aon Center on December 30, 1999, although Aon would not become the building's primary tenant until September 2001.
 In May 2003, Wells Real Estate Investment Trust, Inc. acquired the building for between $465 and $475 million.
 On August 10, 2007, Wells Real Estate Investment Trust, Inc. changed its name to Piedmont Office Realty Trust, Inc.)

 Real estate investors Mark Karasick and Victor Gerstein acquired the building from Piedmont in 2015 for $713 million.

 Planned observation deck

-On May 14, 2018, the building's owners unveiled $185 million proposal for an observatory featuring a thrill ride on the roof called the Sky Summit, the world's tallest exterior elevator, and new entrance pavilion.
-The observatory was supposed to be completed in 2022, but the COVID-19 pandemic has delayed construction plans by about a year.
+On May 14, 2018, the building's owners unveiled a $185 million proposal for an observatory featuring a thrill ride on the roof called the Sky Summit, the world's tallest exterior elevator, and new entrance pavilion.
+The observatory was supposed to be completed in 2022, but the COVID-19 pandemic had been announced to have delayed construction plans by about a year.

-Exterior lighting

-In recent years, the top floors of the building have been lit at night with colors to reflect a particular season or holiday.
-Orange is used for Thanksgiving, green or red for Christmas, and pink during Breast Cancer Awareness Month.
-The lighting commonly matches the nighttime lighting on the antenna of Willis Tower, the John Hancock Center and the upper floors of the Merchandise Mart.